SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 <br/>

-The following code sample shows how to create a file by using this REST endpoint and the cross-domain library.
+The following code sample shows how to **create a file by using this REST endpoint and the cross-domain library**.

 ```
 function uploadFileBinary() {